mhalbritter/sbom-playground/README.md

 </plugin>
 ```

+to the build file.
 It will be automatically included in the Boot JAR as it runs in the compile phase and the file is written in the classes output directory.

 ## Mime Type